phil3k3/philiplimbeck.dev/philiplimbeck/_pages/career.md

 That is, be precise, don't leave out information and learn to articulate your thoughts on a problem so that others can join in and support you.
 Software engineering isn't purely writing code but finding solutions to problems.
 If are not able to convey these problems and your solutions in both written and spoken way, you won't be able to collaborate with peers effectively.
-Another important fact related to communication is to let your team, your manager, your product manager,... know what they can expect and what you are up against.
+Another important fact related to communication is to let your peers and your manager know what they can expect by never sugarcoating bad situations.
 Over-communication is usually better, especially in remote settings.

 * Lunch break